 Patrons who give us their email address will continue to receive email notifications when their hold has arrived.

 A fine of 10 cents daily for books, videos, and DVDs will be charged on overdue items with a maximum fine of $2 for any one item.
-A $6 fine blocks the card from further use.
+An account with fines over $10 blocks the card from further use.
 There are no fines for Senior Citizens.
 There are drop boxes for books and videos outside the library for use when the library is closed.

 Library Materials Recovery